gharials/dev-path/docs/building-softwares/react-js.md

 }
 ```

-### Effects
+### Effects: re-rendering components without events

-Notice that the general structure of components raises a question.
+Notice that the [general structure of components](#general-structure-of-a-component) raises a question.
 If we want the component to re-render after some user event (e.g. click), it is simple: we define the change in an event handler.
 But sometimes we may need to re-render a component after a nonuser event.

 Some components initialize only with props passed to it, but some also need external data.
 For example, a component has several state variables for displaying the details of a student.
 It receives a student id as a prop, then it has to fetch the student details from an API and update the state variables.
 Notice that these changes do not happen as a result of any event, like a click, so event handlers are not suitable here.